Compression, Generalization and Learning: Proofs

 Hence,

-where the last equality follows from the \emph{non-associativity} Property \ref{non-associativity}.
-Having proven that \eqref{eq:preference_gives<=} holds with equality, we can use \eqref{eq:Phi(m+1)=Phi(k)} to arrive this time to the conclusion that \eqref{eq:intB=Pr} holds with equality.
-The final part of the proof of (ii)$'$ consists in re-writing the right-hand side of this latter equation as is done in the proof of (ii). \end{itemize} We are now ready to upper-bound $\Pr \Big\{ \bphi_N < \underline{\eps}_\bk \text{ or } \bphi_N > \overline{\eps}_\bk \Big\}$ by taking the $\sup$ of \eqref{PPHI<PHI>} under conditions (i) and (ii)$'$ (in addition to the fact that measures $\mathfrak{m}^+_{k,m}$ belong to the cone $\mathcal{M}^+$ of positive finite measures on $[0,1]$).
+where the last inequality follows from the \emph{non-associativity} Property \ref{non-associativity}.
+This establishes the reversed inequality of \eqref{eq:preference_gives<=} and, therefore, that \eqref{eq:preference_gives<=} and \eqref{eq:intB=Pr} hold with equality.
+The final part of the proof of (ii)$'$ consists in re-writing the right-hand side of \eqref{eq:intB=Pr} as is done in the proof of (ii). \end{itemize} We are now ready to upper-bound $\Pr \Big\{ \bphi_N < \underline{\eps}_\bk \text{ or } \bphi_N > \overline{\eps}_\bk \Big\}$ by taking the $\sup$ of \eqref{PPHI<PHI>} under conditions (i) and (ii)$'$ (in addition to the fact that measures $\mathfrak{m}^+_{k,m}$ belong to the cone $\mathcal{M}^+$ of positive finite measures on $[0,1]$).
 This gives

 where $\gamma$ is defined as the value of the optimization problem

 To evaluate $\gamma$, we consider as before a truncated version of the problem and observe that

 for all $M$.
 In evaluating $\gamma_M$ by dualization one important difference with the proof of Theorem \ref{th:compression_1} occurs in the Lagrangian